jneumann-dev/jneumann-dev/README.md

-- 👋 Hi, I’m @jneumann-dev!
-I'm working to become a software developer.
+- I'm working on becoming a software developer!
-- 👀 I’m interested in web app development and helping people break their addiction to the centralized cloud with self-hosted free software
-- 🌱 I’m currently learning Flask, Javascript, and have a few other things on my agenda
-- 📫 How to reach me ... jan.neumann@gmx.com
+- Just focusing on Python for the moment to get grounded.
+- I'm an avid starrer/follower!
+Just collecting resources, don't mind me.